x-zang/loop-anchorage/README.md

+# Loop-anchorage

+The loop-anchorage is a fork of [LoopCore](https://github.com/Elembio/loop-core), but the core assembly task is performed by the Anchorage algorithm instead of SPAdes.
+The loop-anchorage repository is not configured to be readily usable with Docker yet.
+Users still need to install anchorage and its dependencies manually before using.

 # LoopCore

-The LoopCore repository provides a set of related utilities for processing LoopSeq data into assembled contigs.
+The [LoopCore](https://github.com/Elembio/loop-core) repository provides a set of related utilities for processing LoopSeq data into assembled contigs.
 Simple and modular utilites provide

 * Simplified installation and deployment
 * Easier development of analysis methods